Richardv10/food_blog/README.md

 # Cloud Deployment

-The project is deployed to Heroku and can be found above.
+The project is deployed to Heroku and can be found [here](https://recipe-room-b877ae9a2298.herokuapp.com/).

 ## Set-up Heroku

 - After setting up an account

 - Create new app from the dropdown menu.
+- In deployment -> Connect Github Repository to heroku
 - In settings -> Reveal Config Vars, and set environment variables.

-CLOUDINARY_URL: Obtained from Cloudinary
+- CLOUDINARY_URL: Obtained from Cloudinary
-DATABASE_URL: Obtained from Code Institute
+- DATABASE_URL: Obtained from Code Institute
-DISABLE_COLLECTSTATIC: (this is temporary, and can be removed for the final deployment)
+- DISABLE_COLLECTSTATIC: (this is temporary, and can be removed for the final deployment)
-SECRET_KEY:	Obtained from Django
+- SECRET_KEY:	Obtained from Django
-SPOONACULAR_URL: Obtained from Spoonacular
+- SPOONACULAR_URL: Obtained from Spoonacular

+ Debug value must be set to "False" in settings.py for deployment to Heroku

-Heroku needs two additional deployment files
+### Heroku needs two additional deployment files

 - requirements.txt (list of installed packages)
 - Procfile

-## Install this project's requirements
+### Install this project's requirements

 pip3 install -r requirements.txt